QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: System Architecture and Methods

 QUASAR employs a domain-specific Retrieval-Augmented Generation (RAG) database, indexing documentation and source code to mitigate hallucinations arising from limited or outdated LLM knowledge.
 However, simulation engines such as LAMMPS and Quantum ESPRESSO rely on highly specialized and unique input syntaxes.
 Their official example scripts and input files typically contain very minor natural language comments and instead rely on a separate overview README file for explanation.
 This sparse semantic context makes embedding-based retrieval challenging, as the technical syntax and domain-specific parameters lack the descriptive text that vector search relies upon.
 To overcome this limitation, QUASAR exposes a local repository of example input files directly to the Operator.
 Rather than relying solely on semantic embeddings, the Operator leverages its reasoning capabilities to navigate to the provided directories, interpret filenames, and parse README files to identify relevant reference examples.

-Additionally, QUASAR implements a hierarchical knowledge-access protocol via the Operator's system prompt to further enhance the retrieval efficiency.
+Additionally, QUASAR implements a hierarchical knowledge-access shown in Stage I in Figure \ref{fig:operator} via the Operator's system prompt to further enhance the retrieval efficiency.
 When the Operator has high confidence in the required simulation physics and input syntax, it proceeds autonomously using its internal knowledge.
 If uncertainty arises, it is guided to first perform semantic similarity matching via RAG to relevant documentation or code examples.
 When a RAG query is insufficient or ambiguous, the system uses the logical inference approach, in which the Operator systematically explores the provided example repositories and infers appropriate simulation patterns.
 Only as a final fallback does the Operator expand its search space to external web resources.

 By escalating from quick-access internal data to resource-heavy external searches only when necessary, QUASAR allows the system to reliably support complex simulation setups and debugging tasks, ensuring higher rates of successful simulation execution while reducing unnecessary action overhead.
+The practical importance of this hierarchy is evident when external knowledge retrieval is fully disabled.
+Without it, the Operator consistently fails to construct valid input files for RASPA3, likely due to the relatively sparse representation of RASPA3 in LLM training data.
+This outcome demonstrates that the external knowledge layer provides meaningful support beyond the inherent model knowledge alone.